risawitama/verbose-potato/README.md

-## What did the late tomato say to the early tomato?
-I’ll ketch up
+## What's the worst thing about ancient history class?
+The teachers tend to Babylon.